erights/gc/proposals/wasm-linkage/Baseline.md

 # Wasm-linkage Baseline Proposal

-We first present a baseline proposal for wasm-linkage that introduces only pass-by-copy opqaue references-to-typed-functions as inter-compartment object-capabilities.
+We first present a baseline proposal for wasm-linkage that introduces only pass-by-copy opaque references-to-typed-functions as inter-compartment object-capabilities.
 This baseline system is
    * a superset of current wasm
    * a subset of wasm-gc as currently proposed
    * does not need any dynamic allocation or collection